mulahteele/HM_Recommender_System/Retrieval_model/Hierachical_softmax/README.md

 ### Hierarchical softmax

 Design a two-layer tree structure to generate logits.
-The middle nodes represent the prerequisite of the item.
-The leaf nodes represent the virtual item.
+The middle nodes represent the prerequisite of the items.
+The leaf nodes represent the actual items.
 By training the weight of each branch, optimize the process of generating final logits and accelerate the training time.
-For getting each item, the model must first get the middle node's probability and then get the probability of the final branch.
-Multiply the two likelihoods together as a final prediction.
+In order to get final probability for each item, the model must multiply all parent middle nodes' probability with the probability of the final node.
+Multiply all likelihoods  in a path together as a final probability.

 - [0.00451](https://www.kaggle.com/code/tao58lee/h-m-pure-pytorch-baseline-hier-softmax?scriptVersionId=103239582)(4632.4s)